 Gordion Hotel

-Another short walk away from Calle Crisologo is Gordion Hotel.
+Another short walk away from Calle Crisologo street is Gordion Hotel.
 Its interiors also adapt the Spanish colonial style of the city with four-post beds and antique decors.
 Guests can enjoy a filling breakfast of either Filipino or Continental.

 Budget Accommodations